thegcamilo/thegcamilo.github.io/publications.md

 ### Conference Papers

-- **Gabriel  Lima**, Nina Grgić-Hlača, Jin Keun Jeong, Meeyoung Cha. {The Conflict Between Explainable and Accountable Decision-Making Algorithms. *Proceedings of the 2022 Conference on Fairness, Accountability, and Transparency (FAccT).* 2022.
+- **Gabriel  Lima**, Nina Grgić-Hlača, Jin Keun Jeong, Meeyoung Cha.
+The Conflict Between Explainable and Accountable Decision-Making Algorithms. *Proceedings of the 2022 Conference on Fairness, Accountability, and Transparency (FAccT).* 2022.
 - **Gabriel  Lima**, Jiyoung Han, Meeyoung Cha.
 Others Are to Blame: A Multi-Faceted View on Whom People Consider Responsible For Online Misinformation. *Proceedings of the ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW).* 2022.
 	[(Paper)](https://doi.org/10.1145/3512953)
 - Assem Zhunis, **Gabriel  Lima**, Hyeonho Song, Jiyoung Han, Meeyoung Cha.
 Emotion Bubbles: Emotional Compositions of Online Discourse Before and After the COVID-19 Outbreak. *Proceedings of the Web Conference (WebConf).* 2022.